KrstlSkll69/vc-snippets/README.md

 ```
 ----

 7th: "Add Friends" tab recolour - Recolours the "Add Friend" tab so it matchs with the tabs
+_Note: this snippet requires Vencord's ["ThemeAttributes"](https://vencord.dev/plugins/ThemeAttributes) plugin_

 BEFORE AND AFTER:
 (hopfully you can tell which is which)